Licensing Guides

 Steps to Get a Plumbing Contractor License in Florida

-3. Complete a training program — either on the job working under the supervision of a licensed contractor or classroom training at a vocational school or college or a combination of the two.
+1. Complete a training program — either on the job working under the supervision of a licensed contractor or classroom training at a vocational school or college, or a combination of the two.

-5. Pass a trade knowledge exam and a business and finance knowledge exam.
+3. Pass a trade exam and a business and finance exam.

-Benefits of Getting a Plumbing Contractor License In Florida
+Benefits of Getting a Plumbing Contractors License in Florida

-There are many benefits you’ll see from getting your Plumbing Contractor License.
+There are many benefits you’ll see from getting your Florida plumbing license:

-• First and most important, it is required by law in Florida to be licensed through the state to legally perform plumbing work.
+• Most importantly, it is required by law in Florida to be licensed through the state to legally perform any plumbing work.

 • A trade license is proof of your experience and skill.